Ethex head of operations Sarah Flood wants to bring social investments into the mainstream

 What were the most unexpected challenges you’ve encountered?

-At the end of October 2015, the UK Government made a sudden and unexpected change to the Finance Bill, which excluded community energy schemes from Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) tax reliefs after 30th November 2015.
+I understood from Lifestyle Financial Services that at the end of October 2015, the UK Government made a sudden and unexpected change to the Finance Bill, which excluded community energy schemes from Enterprise Investment Scheme (EIS) and the Seed Enterprise Investment Scheme (SEIS) tax reliefs after 30th November 2015.
 This gave community energy organizations with projects in the pipeline a 5-week window to raise investment under EIS/SEIS tax reliefs and get their renewable energy schemes off the ground.
 Ethex had a rush of community energy share offers listing on the site.
 It was a big challenge with a large number of offers raising finance in a month but also an exciting opportunity for the Ethex to test the robustness and scaleability of the platform.
 We did it and had investment of £1 million in just a day and over £4.8 million in just a month.
 This was over a third of the investment – a sum of £12.5 million– raised into community energy projects across the UK during this period.

 What is the single most important step your industry can take toward embracing the crowd economy in the next five years?
 Why?